 Looking after your customers is one of your prime responsibilities.

-By not providing a telephone number or email addresses on your site, you are going to annoy your customers.
+By not providing a telephone number or email addresses on your site, you will annoy your customers.

-You need to make it easy for them to get in touch with you if they have any questions about product use.
-Also, think about offering a help request form for customers to fill out; this can instill more confidence than just an email address.
+You need to make it easy for them to get in touch with you if they have any product use questions.
+Also, consider offering a help request form for customers to fill out; this can instill more confidence than just an email address.

 Tortoise Pace Loading Time

 According to Gomez, the application monitor from Compuware, every 2 seconds of load time on your site, equals an 8% abandonment rate.
 On the other hand, if you drop your load time from 8 seconds to 2 seconds, your conversion rate jumps up 74%.

 Wasting your customers’ time can lead to a serious dent in your sales.

 Loading time is a major contributing factor to the site abandonment.
 According to Dave Garr of User Testing, increasing site speed improved his conversion rate by 78%.

 So speed up your site.
 If you don’t, its sales will plummet.

 SEO and backlinks are essential to any e-commerce site.
 Social media plays a vital role when it comes to these.